 - a.
-Knowledge about the number of math, English and foreign language credits one should take in high school to be college and career ready showed very strong gains.
-Correct answers on the post-survey in each of these areas increased on average by nearly 15%.
-(Graphs 9SYSm, 9SYSn, 9SYSp) - b.
-Nearly 40% of the ninth graders defined transcript correctly in the post-survey, a five-fold increase from the 8.1% who defined it correctly in the pre-survey.
-It will be interesting to note moving forward how many ninth graders answer the transcript definition correctly on the pre-survey, since in the last 2 years talking about a transcript has become more of an emphasis in our middle school programming.
+Knowledge about the number of math, English, science and foreign language credits one should take in high school to be college and career ready showed gains in each area.
+Correct answers on the post-survey in each of these areas increased on average by nearly 5%.
+(Graphs 9SYSm, 9SYSn, 9SYSp, 9SYSo) This is down from nearly 15% last year, however, the average of pre-survey knowledge of suggested credits has increased significantly over the past 3 years (67.9% in 2015-16; 71.2% in 2016-17; 85.5% in 2017-18) - b.
+Over 43% of the ninth graders defined transcript correctly in the post-survey, a three-fold increase from the 14.2% who defined it correctly in the pre-survey.
+It will be interesting to note moving forward how many ninth graders answer the transcript definition correctly on the pre-survey, since in the last 3 years talking about a transcript has become more of an emphasis in our middle school

+- programming.
+This year the number of students that defined it correctly in the pre-survey is up 6.1% from last year.
 (Graph 9SYSq) - c.
 Other significant gains were seen in the question that asked students to name up to four school-related items that are included on a transcript.
-In the pre-survey, just over 3% of the freshman could name four items, whereas in the post-survey nearly half of them could name four items.
-Another 29% of the freshman on the post-survey named three items correctly versus 15.8% on the pre-survey.
-(Graph 9SYSr)

-d.
-Although clearly the majority of freshmen knew what the abbreviation "GPA" stood for prior to our outreach (Graph 9SYSs), only one out of five freshmen were able to list a viable grade point average in response to the question "I know my grade point average" on the pre-survey.
-After the programming, 47.5% of the freshmen were able to respond to this question with a viable GPA.
+In the pre-survey, almost 8% of the freshman could name four items, whereas in the post-survey over 52% of them could name four items.
+Again, the pre-survey noted increased knowledge of what items are found on a transcript compared to last year.
+13.3% more ninth graders could name three items and 4.4% more students could name at least four items prior to programming.
+(Graph 9SYSr) - d.
+Although the majority of freshmen knew what the abbreviation "GPA" stood for prior to our outreach (Graph 9SYSs), less than one out of five freshmen were able to list a viable grade point average in response to the question "I know my grade point average" on the pre-survey.
+After the programming, 55.7% of the freshmen were able to respond to this question with a viable GPA.
 (Graph 9SYSt)